thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-014-product-vision-templates-1.0.md

 So basically, a product plan/roadmap will supercharge our productivity and improve our onboarding process for new templateers, reducing the burden on template leads to invent work for new community members to do on an ad-hoc basis.

 ## Proposal

 Simply put: It's time to decide as a group what *should* be in "Templates 1.0."
 Rather than working solely bottom-up, with people deciding what templates inspire them or working on other projects, we should add *some* top-down direction to shape the work.

+This includes (as post-RFC decisions):
+ * Defining our definition of "done & confidently releasable" for individual templates
+ * Deciding what meets our quality standards and acceptance criteria

 ### What makes up the template product 1.0